This easy yeast bread recipe is perfect for beginners. It contains ingredients you probably

 In the mood to bake something different?
 Try one of these recipes instead

-- In a bowl, mix water, yeast, sugar and salt.
-Allow to stand for five minutes.
+- In a bowl, mix water, yeast, sugar, and salt.
+Allow standing for five minutes.
 During this time the yeast will activate.

 - Using a spatula, add in the first five cups of flour, one cup at a time.

 - Add the remaining flour in an ⅛ of a cup at a time using your hands and picking up as much of the flour as you work the dough.

 - On a lightly floured or oiled surface, knead the dough for 5 - 7 minutes.

 - Place the dough in a lightly oiled bowl and cover with a damp towel until dough doubles in size (between 1 - 1.5 hours).

 - Remove the dough and knock the air out.
 Cut the dough in half, then shape it, and using your knife, slash the top of the dough with 3 -4 times diagonally.

 - Place the dough on a cookie sheet, cover, and let rise for 30 minutes.

 - Preheat the oven to 400 and place an aluminum roasting pan on the bottom of the oven.
 Fill 1" deep with boiling water.